-Approximate number of people expected to be actively involved in the development of this project: 100
+Approximate number of people expected to be actively involved in the development of this project: 30

 Scope: This standard defines an Upper Layer Interface (ULI) sublayer in Layer 2 (L2), between Layer 3 (L3) and the IEEE 802.15.4 Media Access Control (MAC) sublayer.
-The ULI provides interfaces for data, control, and management information.
-The ULI adapts L3 protocols and provides operational configuration including network and regulation requirements of the IEEE 802.15.4 MAC.
-Furthermore, the ULI integrates upper Layer 2 sub-layer (L2+) functionalities focused on interfacing to IEEE Std 802.15.4 such as Key Management Protocols (KMP), L2 routing (L2R) protocols, and Internet Engineering Task Force (IETF) 6TiSCH Operation Protocol (6TOP) for optional use.
-Finally, the ULI provides protocol differentiation, using mechanisms such as EtherType, to support multiple, diverse higher layer protocols.
+The ULI provides data and management service access points (SAPs) for interface to the IEEE 802.15.4 MAC.
+The ULI adapts L3 protocols and provides operational configuration including network and radio regulation requirements of the IEEE 802.15.4 MAC.
+Furthermore, the ULI integrates optional upper Layer 2 functionalities focused on interfacing to the IEEE 802.15.4 MAC such as Key Management Protocols (KMPs), L2 routing (L2R) protocols, L2 fragmentation, and Internet Engineering Task Force (IETF) IPv6 over the TSCH mode of IEEE Std 802.15.4 (6TiSCH) Operation Protocol (6TOP).
+Finally, the ULI provides protocol differentiation, using mechanisms such as EtherType Protocol Differentiation (EPD) to support multiple, diverse higher layer protocols, and header compression.

 Is the completion of this standard dependent upon the completion of another standard: No

-Purpose: This standard integrates sublayer protocols developed to support the IEEE 802.15.4 MAC and harmonize their ancillary functionality, e.g. fragmentation and protocol differentiation, along with providing the IEEE 802.15.4 MAC and physical layer (PHY) configuration that is required by IEEE Std 802.15.4.
+Purpose: This standard defines an upper layer interface to support and harmonize the IEEE 802.15.4 ancillary functionality, e.g. fragmentation, protocol differentiation and configuration.

-Need for the Project: As IEEE 802.15.4 devices have become widely deployed, deficiencies in IEEE Std 802.15.4 became apparent as an expanding set of applications were addressed.
-To address these deficiencies numerous L2+ protocols were independently developed to interface to the IEEE 802.15.4 MAC sublayer.
-These L2+ protocols, such as KMP, L2R, 6TOP, and network layer abstraction, often replicate ancillary functionality, e.g. fragmentation and protocol differentiation, in an inconsistent and often incompatible manner.
-The ULI is needed to harmonize the L2+ sublayer protocols and provide necessary IEEE 802.15.4 MAC and PHY configuration to:
+Need for the Project: As IEEE 802.15.4 devices have become widely deployed, deficiencies in the IEEE Std 802.15.4 became apparent as an expanding set of applications were addressed.
+To address these deficiencies numerous L2 protocols were independently developed to interface to the IEEE 802.15.4 MAC sublayer.
+These L2 protocols, such as KMP, L2R, and 6TOP often replicate ancillary functionality, e.g. fragmentation and protocol differentiation, in an inconsistent and often incompatible manner.

-Enable IEEE 802.15.4 devices to support multiple diverse higher layer protocols by using mechanisms such as EtherType and also

-fragmentation to allow longer datagrams/packets

-Integrate L2+ protocols that interface to the IEEE 802.15.4 MAC providing services such as KMP, L2R, and 6TOP

-Enhance L3 internet protocol (IP) connectivity by providing L3 IP abstraction

-Fulfill IEEE 802.15.4 MAC and PHY configuration needs for operation such as:

-network configuration

-configuration for regulatory requirements

-channel configuration

-transmit power control configuration

-modulation encoding configuration

-Stakeholders for the Standard: The stakeholders include silicon vendors, manufacturers and users of telecom, medical, environmental, energy, and consumer electronics equipment and manufacturers and users of equipment involving the use of wireless sensor and control networks
+Stakeholders for the Standard: The stakeholders include silicon vendors, manufacturers and users of telecom, medical, environmental, energy, and consumer electronics equipment and manufacturers and users of equipment involving the use of wireless sensor and control networks.

 Intellectual Property